Credit Card Icon

 Define Eye Pressure and Its Importance in Eye Health

 It’s common to feel apprehensive about eye exams, but studies indicate that the mean IOP decreases with age, with a notable reduction of approximately 0.50 mmHg for each decade increase in age.
 This underscores the importance of monitoring the eye pressure range regularly, especially for older adults, as fluctuations can signal underlying health issues that may require intervention.
-For example, a recent study found that 92% of patients with primary open-angle eye condition had an IOP of 21 mmHg or lower, demonstrating that normal IOP does not eliminate the risk of the disease.
+For example, a recent study found that 92% of patients with primary open-angle glaucoma had an IOP of 21 mmHg or lower, demonstrating that normal IOP does not eliminate the risk of the disease.

-Furthermore, maintaining an optimal eye pressure range is essential for preserving your vision; untreated ocular hypertension can lead to a 9.5% risk of developing glaucoma within five years.
+Furthermore, maintaining an optimal intraocular pressure is essential for preserving your vision; untreated ocular hypertension can lead to a 9.5% risk of developing glaucoma within five years.
 Therefore, understanding IOP and its implications is vital for your eye health.
 We encourage routine eye exams and proactive eye care to safeguard your vision health.
 As Kathleen Gaines states, “Undergoing routine eye exams is crucial to your eye health.”

 Additionally, the FDA has authorized the Diaton Tonometer for measuring IOP, providing a practical device for monitoring eye tension.
 It’s important to consider that systemic diseases can significantly influence IOP, further emphasizing the need for comprehensive eye care.
 Remember, we are here to help you through this process, ensuring you feel supported every step of the way.